 “I am extremely passionate about the gift of education and retaining young professionals to the regional city of Shepparton.
 People are my passion.
 I thrive off building relationships with people to be able to help them achieve the best version of themselves.”

 Helen has extensive experience in the hospitality and retail sectors working for some iconic Shepparton businesses over the years.
 In 2006 Helen and husband Joe along with daughters Chelsea and Georgia purchased Book City which was re-named to Collins Booksellers in 2011.
-In the 12 years they have owned the business, the book industry and retail in general has seen some major challenges and their business along with other local businesses have needed to evolve and adapt to remain relevant.
+The book industry and retail in general are enduring major challenges and our business, along with other local businesses have needed to evolve and adapt to remain relevant.
 Shopping local is more important than ever and Shepparton needs a thriving retail sector and a vibrant welcoming CBD to attract more shoppers to our region.